gdelugre/lsd/README.rst

     PermitRootLogin no

-Here is its counterpart in self-ml:
+Here is its counterpart in LSD:

 .. code-block:: scheme